IslasGECI/nerd/examples/paper.md

 plt.ylabel("Density (kg/m$^2$)", size=fontsize);
 plt.savefig("examples/figures/density_profile.png")
 ```
+Figure\ref{fig:contour_plot} shows the relation between the bait density and the parameters after the calibration.

+We can assume a variable bait density across each swath.
+To account for the well known fact that we have a higher density of rodenticide right bellow of the helicopter and lower densities along the edges of the swath.
+This allows for detecting areas where the bait density is below the lower limit of the target bait density or gaps on the ground without any bait.

 ![Bait density $\sigma$ (kg/ha) as a function of the distance from the flight path (m).
 The dots show the measured density on the ground after a calibration event and the red line show the fitted density model. \label{fig:density_profile}](figures/density_profile.png)